lammps/lammps/doc/src/compute_rigid_local.rst

 on the body around its COM.

-The *inertiax*, *inertiay*, *inertiaz* attributes are components of diagonalized inertia tensor for the body, i.e the 3 moments of inertia for the body around its principal axes, as computed internally by LAMMPS.
+The *inertiax*, *inertiay*, *inertiaz* attributes are components of diagonalized inertia tensor for the body (i.e., the three moments of inertia for the body around its principal axes), as computed internally by LAMMPS.

 ----------